 - Pain relievers, such as ibuprofen (Advil, Motrin IB) or naproxen (Aleve)

-- Pericarditis (swelling of the membrane surrounding the heart)
+- Pericarditis (inflammation of the tissue around the heart)

 - Prescription medications, including some used for diabetes and high blood pressure